rovirolas3/Advandrone/Fifth simulation/README.md

-# Fourth simulation
+# Fifht simulation
-## Detecting RFID antennas and making them spawn when we detect them
+## Code cleaned from the fourth simulation

 In this simulation all files have been cleaned in order to have a better code reading.
 Some parts of the code have been changed in order to allow a better understanding of what it is happening.
 The code does the same as in the fourth simulation but it has been reduced.